ericmjalbert/ericmjalbert.github.io/content/post/2020-06-11_resume_generator.md

 ## What Would I Do Next For This Project

-There are a lot of things that I think need to be worked on for this project; but at a high-level I think it'd be important to:
+There are a lot of things that I think need to be worked on for this project, but at a high-level I think it'd be important to:

 * Update the scoring algorithm for resume highlights.
 Not only the ML algorithm (ie. maybe universal sentence encoder isn't the best option), but I also might want to change the way I aggregate the scores together.
-    * To expand on that second point; the current setup of summing all the scores for each resume highlight is not good since it might favor resume highlights that do well on multiple bullet points instead of *killing it* on a single bullet point (ie. something that is a 90% match to only 1 bullet might not make the cut compared to others that do 20% match to 5 different bullets).
+    * To expand on that second point, the current setup of summing all the scores for each resume highlight is not good since it might favor resume highlights that do well on multiple bullet points instead of *killing it* on a single bullet point (ie. something that is a 90% match to only 1 bullet might not make the cut compared to others that do 20% match to 5 different bullets).
 * Add functionality to make a cover letter (using the same formatting as in the `best-resume-ever`).
 Not many companies look for cover letters, but I think they still add a nice level of polish to a job application.
 * Add a way to update my LinkedIn with the same content as the `master_resume.json` so that I only have to manage it in one place